Ruby and Sapphire: Aluminum-rich gems

 Ruby and sapphire (known to mineralogists as corundum) are 'aluminum oxides' that have been subjected to very high-pressure and temperature in the geological past equivalent to what geologists refer to as 'amphibolite facies metamorphism'.
 Sometimes the corundum has beautiful color, other times it may have good transparency to yield ruby and sapphire gemstones.

-Thus when prospecting for these gemstones remember you are searching for rocks that are aluminum rich - such as mica schist, serpentinite, aluminum-rich lamprophyre, anorthosites, vermiculite schists and marbles (corundum skarn) that have had considerable pressure applied to the rocks in the geological past.
-You would need much more than a hoard of overweight Walmart shoppers in electric carts to produce the necessary pressure - actually, a very high mountain range would be helpful to sit on the aluminum rich rocks for some time.
-Then you would need those buried rocks to the surface - usually a mountain uplift (orogeny) along a fault is responsible.
+Thus when prospecting for these gems remember you are searching for rocks that are aluminum rich - such as mica schist, serpentinite, aluminum-rich lamprophyre, anorthosites, vermiculite schists and marbles (corundum skarn) that have had considerable pressure applied to the rocks in the geological past.
+You would need much more than a hoard of overweight Walmart shoppers in electric carts to produce the necessary pressure - actually, a very tall mountain range would also be helpful to sit on the aluminum rich rocks and Walmart shoppers.
+Then you would need to somehow get those deeply buried rocks to the surface - usually a mountain uplift (orogeny) along a fault is responsible.
 So, just get a general book on the geology of your area, and start looking for places with these kinds of rocks.
 If you are in Califormia, Oregon, Washington, British Columbia, or Alaska, there are a great many serpentines that are prime suspects for sapphire.
 If you live in the Appalachian Mountains in the eastern US, look for serpentines or vermiculites for rubies and sapphires.
 Then there is Michigan and Montana - keep you eyes open for mica schists, vermiculites and lamprophyres.

 Such aluminum-rich rocks need to have been subjected to amphibolite grade metamorphism (high pressure and temperature).
 Thus you should be looking mountainous terrains or continental cores known as cratons that have extensive regions of metamorphic rocks, some containing amphibole and mica.